samerfarida/mcp-ssh-orchestrator/README.md

 **Imagine this:** Your AI assistant (Claude, ChatGPT, etc.) can access your servers, but you're terrified of what it might do. `rm -rf /`?
 Delete your databases?
 Change firewall rules?

 **Now imagine this:** Your AI has governed, auditable access to your infrastructure.
-It can check logs, restart services, and manage your fleet—**but only if your security policies allow it.**
+It can check logs, restart services, and manage your fleet, **but only if your security policies allow it.**

 That's exactly what MCP SSH Orchestrator provides: **the power of AI-driven server management with deny-by-default access control, IP allowlists, host key verification, and comprehensive audit logging backed by declarative YAML policy-as-code (`config/servers.yml`, `config/credentials.yml`, `config/policy.yml`)**.